AndrewJBateman/angular-firebase-access/README.md

 # :zap: Angular Firebase Access

 * Angular app using Firebase tools to access a Google Cloud Firestore
+* With a Google login or other auth setup it is possible to Create, Read, Update and Delete blog posts.
 * **Note:** to open web links in a new window use: _ctrl+click on link_

 ![GitHub repo size](https://img.shields.io/github/repo-size/AndrewJBateman/angular-firebase-access?style=plastic)